I love biscotti. I have been trying various recipes and here is one that I consider that is sure bet. I found it on Alton Brown.

 Spread in two loaf-like shapes on large greased cookie sheet (or use two sheets).
 Don’t spread too close to edge; they spread.
 They should be about 4 inches wide by 8 – 10 inches long.

-Bake 20-25 minutes at 375 degrees until light brown.
-Let cool.
+Bake 20 minutes at 375 degrees until light brown.
+Don’t worry if they are soft.
+They become harder as you let them cool.
 Remove from cookie sheets and cut into 1″ slices.
 Arrange on cookie sheet allowing space between.
-Bake another 15 minutes or so to toast at lower temperature.
-I use 300 degrees.
+Bake another 15 minutes or so to toast at lower temperature, say 300 degrees.
+Or, if you are using 275, it may take longer.
+Keep watching them so that they don’t get burned.
+In the end, they should be crispy and crunchy.
 Let dry completely before storing.